A Concentration Inequality for the Facility Location Problem: Concentration

-Let $S$ be a set of points in $[0,1]^2$.
-We first claim that for any $p \not \in S$, where $r_p^{S \cup \{p\}}$ means we calculate the radius \eqref{eq:rdef} with respect to the points $S \cup \{p\}$ and $C(\cdot)$ denotes the facility location cost.
-To show this, we either have $r_p^{S \cup \{p\}} = 1$, in which case we can just put a new facility located at $p$, or otherwise, there must exist some some point $q \in |B(p, r_p^{S \cup \{p\}}) \cap S|$.
+\begin{proof} The main ideas of the proof generalize to beyond the uniform in the unit square assumption.
+We explicitly point out where we assume this in the proof.
+First, let $S$ be a set of points in $D$.
+We first claim that for any $p \not \in S$,

+where $r_p^{S \cup \{p\}}$ means we calculate the radius \eqref{eq:rdef} with respect to the points $S \cup \{p\}$ and $C(\cdot)$ denotes the facility location problem cost.
+To show this, we either have $r_p^{S \cup \{p\}} = 1$, in which case we can just put a new facility located at $p$, or otherwise, there must exist some some point $q \in B(p, r_p^{S \cup \{p\}}) \cap S$.
 That point must have been served in $C(S)$ so by Proposition \ref{prob:nearby}, there must exist a facility near $q$ within distance $3r_q^S$ where we calculate the radius of $q$ with respect to the points in $S$ only.

 Our goal is to show that $r_q^S = O(r_p^{S \cup \{p\}})$.
 Indeed, if it is the case that $r_q^S \le \|q-p\|$ then clearly $r_q^S = r_q^{S \cup \{p\}}$ since $q$'s radius doesn't change.
 Else, $p \in B(q, r_q^S)$ in which case $r_q^{S \cup \{p\}}$ is potentially smaller than $r_q^S$.
 However, considering the geometric interpretation of the radii given in Figure \ref{fig:circle_radii}, we know that the distance contributed by $p$ towards $r_q^{S \cup \{p\}}$ is at most half of the other distances (in other words, the dotted line stemming from $p$ contributes total length at most half to the computation of $r_q^{S \cup \{p\}}$ since there is also a dotted line stemming from $q$).
 Thus, $r_q^{S \cup \{p\}} \ge r_q^S/2$.
 Finally from Proposition \ref{lem:radii_ub}, it follows that $r_q^S = O(r_p^{S \cup \{p\}})$.